 - Requires Verizon Connect Reveal

-The camera's specs — 720p video with a 150 degree angle — are pro-grade, though not the absolute best.
-Through the Verizon Connect Reveal software, users can add an additional 145° night-vision-capable driver-facing camera, for a view inside the cab as well.
+The camera’s specs — 720p video with a 150 degree angle — are pro-grade, though we didn’t find them the absolute best in our testing.
+Through the Verizon Connect Reveal software, users can add an additional 145 degree night-vision-capable driver-facing camera, for a view inside the cab as well.

-Verizon Connect includes free installation of its dash cams, which are typically located behind the vehicle's rear view mirror.
-Managers will need to use the Verizon Connect Reveal platform in order to use this dash cam.
+Verizon Connect includes free installation of its dash cams, typically located behind the vehicle’s rearview mirror.

 Pros